device-management-toolkit/docs/docs/Deployment/secrets.md

 ## Review Vault Schema

-Below are the paths/keys in the vault that are used by the Open AMT Cloud Toolkit.
+Below are the paths/keys in the vault that are used by the Device Management Toolkit.

 ```
 # RPS